DK Metcalf put his speed to the test.

 While he won’t advance to the finals at the USA Track and Field Golden Games, Metcalf’s courageousness in wanting to test his speed against elite track and field athletes is something worth celebrating.

 “Just happy to be here.
 Excited to have the opportunity to just thank God for the opportunity to come run out here next to world-class athletes like this,” Metcalf said after his ninth-place finish.

-It was an incredible time for the 6-foot-3, 230-pound Seahawks receiver when many thought wouldn’t run more than a 10.6 or 10.5 on Sunday afternoon.
+It was an incredible time for the 6-3, 235-pound Seahawks receiver, who many thought wouldn’t run more than a 10.6 or 10.5 on Sunday afternoon.

 Boldon urged more NFL players to challenge themselves by putting their speed to the test on the track.

 “This should encourage every fast NFL guy,” Boldon said.
 "Tyreek Hill, are you listening?
 This should encourage every fast NFL guy that the Olympic trials are not that far away.”

 Boldon wasn’t the only ones singing Metcalf’s praises on Sunday.
 His star QB was cheering him on too.

 Here’s a look at how the NFL world reacted to Metcalf’s lightning speed.

 Over the two heats, Metcalf finished 15th out of 17 runners, and his reaction time to the gun was second-slowest in his heat.